Northeast Philadelphia Bankruptcy Lawyer

 Bankruptcy filings are separated into various categories referred to as chapters.
-Chapter 7 bankruptcy and Chapter 13 bankruptcy are the most commonly used chapters for individuals looking to file a bankruptcy petition.
+Chapter 7 bankruptcy and Chapter 13 bankruptcy are the most commonly used chapters for individuals looking to file a bankruptcy petition in Northeast Philadelphia.
 Each of these chapters has different advantages and benefits that you should know about before filing for bankruptcy.

 Chapter 7 Bankruptcy

 Many people prefer to file for Chapter 7 bankruptcy because of how quick the process can be completed.
 Most Chapter 7 bankruptcy filings are resolved within 90 days of the initial filing.

 To begin a Chapter 7 bankruptcy, the debtor must file a bankruptcy petition with the bankruptcy court that manages cases where the debtor lives.
 If the debtor is filing a petition for their business, they must file in the state where they have their principal place of business.
 The debtor must also include the following information with their initial filing: